joshlong/cloud-native-workshop/README.md

 > API gateways are used whenever a client - like a mobile phone or HTML5 client - requires API translation.
 Perhaps the client requires coarser grained payloads, or transformed views on the data

-- In the `reservation-service`, create a client side DTO - named `Reservation`, perhaps? - to hold the `Reservation` data from the service.
+- In the `reservation-client`, create a client side DTO - named `Reservation`, perhaps? - to hold the `Reservation` data from the service.
 Do this to avoid being coupled between client and service
 - Add `org.springframework.boot`:`spring-boot-starter-hateoas`
 - Add a REST service called `ReservationApiGatewayRestController` that uses the `@Autowired @LoadBalanced RestTemplate rt` to make a load-balanced call to a service in the registry using Ribbon.
 - Map the controller itself to `/reservations` and then create a new controller handler method, `getReservationNames`, that's mapped to `/names`.